jacalata/PolylineViewer/README.md

 - must be online to run this extension

 Usage:
-- [in progress - need to download the extension and run in dev mode currently]
+- download ./PolylineViewer.trex and save to a folder on your machine
 - open the workbook that contains your data and create a dashboard.
 Add the sheet you want to select marks from to map.
 - From the Objects panel, select 'Extension' to add an extension panel to your dashboard.
-In the dialog that appears, select 'My Extensions' and browse to the directory where you saved the files earlier.
+In the dialog that appears, select 'My Extensions' and browse to the directory where you saved the file earlier.
 Select PolylineViewer.trex
 - Now with the extension available in your dashboard, select items from the sheet and see them mapped out!

 Example: